Code-Institute-Submissions/connect-four-1/README.md

   * If Player 2 decides to log in there is an extra step; their input is validated by the above steps but it also checked against Player 1's Username.
     * If it matches the user will be prompted with a message, stating user already logged in, to prevent the same user logging in twice
     * If it doesn't match and the input value found in Google Sheets, the the player data is pulled in for that user and the player 'logged' in.
+  * Once validated the username value is matched with that on google sheets and the relevant data pulled into the program; The user's Total Win history and Total Losses history to be displayed when playing the game.
+  * The users are greeted with a personalised screen, the same as when a user creates a username

+  * Once the username data is all validated and the data pulled into the game the users are brought automatically to the next screen which is the start screen.

 ## Start Screen